KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

    :figwidth: 80%
    :alt: builtin-effect_disable

-   Under misc you can disable/enable all builtin effects in general.
+   Under misc you can disable/enable all built-in effects in general.
 Default: enabled

 .. rst-class:: clear-both